NoumenaDigital/.github/profile/README.md

 ## Need Help?

 Hit us up through the [NOUMENA Community](https://community.noumenadigital.com/) or GitHub issues on the relevant repo.
-We actually read them.